tcorodrigues/LabMate.ML/README.txt

-LabMate.AI.py
+Optimizer.py

 This script implements a routine to search for the next best experiment to be carried out.

-To run LabMate.AI, open a terminal and type:
+To run LabMate.ML, open a terminal and type:

->>> python LabMate-AI.py
+>>> python Optimizer.py

 in the folder where the Python script, the "train_data.txt" and the "all_combos.txt" files are located.
 The columns in the txt files must be tab separated.
 The grid search routine will run in 6 CPUs (n_jobs=6 as in line 56), so make sure there are enough computational resources available.